-Since 2020, Metra has received additional public funding from the federal government, which were provided to offset lower ridership and lower passenger fare revenue due to the COVID-19 pandemic.
+Since 2020, Metra has received additional public funding from the federal government, which was provided to offset lower ridership and lower passenger fare revenue related to lower ridership due to the COVID-19 pandemic.
 In total, Metra was allocated approximately \$1,076.4 million in COVID-relief funding, of which \$583 million has been requisitioned and received through 2023, with another \$161.6 million projected to be requisitioned during 2024.
 It is projected that \$331.8 million in federal relief funds will carry over into 2025.